shotexa/scala-trie/README.md

+# Trie

-# Trie - trie data structure for scala
+Simple implementation of Prefix tree data structure in scala